|MPG (combined)||45.6 **|

 Practicalities and Costs

 The entry-level Boxer is an L1H1 (short wheelbase, low roof) panel van which can be specified in 3.0 and 3.3 tonne gross weights and has a load space volume of 8.0 cubic metres.
 Despite this being the smallest van in the range, it still has a load length of 2670mm, an internal load compartment height of 1662mm, a maximum load width of 1870mm and a between-the-wheel arches dimension of 1420mm - wide enough for an 8ft x 4ft sheet to be loaded flat on the floor.
 Graduate to the medium wheelbase L2 model and you can get both standard and high roof formats, giving respective load volumes of 10 cubic metres and 11.5 cubic metres.
 The Boxer L2 panel van has a load deck length of 3120mm and either an interior load height of 1662mm (H1) or 1932mm (H2).
 It can also be specified in 3.3, 3.5 and 4.005 tonne gross weight versions.
 Should you really need some capacity, the long wheelbase L3 format will be the ticket.
 In this configuration, the New Relay van has a load deck length of 3705mm and an internal load height of 1932mm, which gives a 13 cubic metre capacity.
 The Boxer also offers a record load width of 1.87m and 1.42m between wheel arches, a low load sill, between 493 and 602mm, one o two sliding doors and rear doors that open to 96?? and extended to 180?? due to a folding check strap and to 270?? as an optional feature.
-The Euro6 2.0 litre BlueHDi diesel engines offer better fuel economy than before, with the 130bhp unit returning a creditable 47mpg with 154g/km of CO2 thanks to the addition f a standard Stop & Start system.
+The Euro6 2.0 litre BlueHDi diesel engines offer better fuel economy than before, with the 140hp unit returning up to 34.3mpg (WLTP) and up to 153g/km of CO2 (NEDC).
+If running costs are everything and your business is urban-based, there's also now a full-electric model too.

 The Boxer is faced with some really strong rivals but rather than shy away from the challenge, Peugeot has come out swinging.
 It's hard to argue with a van that offers this sort of refinement inside while also being able to claim such excellent economy figures and backing it up with a large and practical load bay which boasts the broadest load width in the sector.
 Perhaps the most interesting challenge to the Boxer will be the one from its sister vehicles, the Citroen Relay and the Fiat Ducato.
 Much will come down to the individual deals you can gain from your dealer there, but the Peugeot might just win out, in this country at least.
 A lot of thought has gone into making the Boxer work for its operators.
 The service intervals are lengthy at two years or 30,000 miles.
 It runs on 15-inch tyres, which are the cheapest and easiest to get hold of for van fleets.
 The engines are chain rather than belt driven so don't require replacement every 60,000 miles.
 Small things like this make a difference.
 Peugeot hopes you'll agree.